apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    reformatting or repartitioning.

-   To be safe in Linux, you could just use the entire drive: ``/dev/sdb`` instead of ``/dev/sdb1`` and Traffic Server will do the right thing.
+   To be safe in Linux, you could just use the entire drive: ``/dev/sdb`` instead of ``/dev/sdb1`` and
+   |TS| will do the right thing.
 Misaligned partitions on Linux are auto-detected.

    For example: If ``/sys/block/sda/sda1/alignment_offset`` is non-zero, ATS will offset reads/writes to that disk by that alignment.
 If Linux knows about any existing partition misalignments, ATS will compensate.